yangdangfu/predictor_selection/README.md

   - [model_wrapper.py](model_wrapper.py): module to wrap all CNN archs together with pytorch_lightning
   - [trainer.py](trainer.py): module to train the CNN, implementing based on pytorch_lightning and hydra
   - [main_train.py](main_train.py): Script of CLI that execute CNN trainer with given parameters
+  - [predict.py](predict.py): A module to run prediction on given raw input data, as well as model and its metadata
+  - [score.py](score.py): A module to compute scores of prediction
+  - [weights_attribution.py](weights_attribution.py): Module to attribute weights to different predictors
+  - [main_eval.py](main_eval.py): Script to run prediction, evaluation and other processes for trained CNN models, all intermediate results will be saved for latter use

 # Key Python requirements
 - Anaconda (numpy, pandas, etc.)